 A report comes from Atlanta, Ga., that a company in which New York people are principally interested is being formed in the metropolis to construct a series of canals to connect the navigable waterways in Georgia and Alabama.
-It is argued that by cutting 150 miles of canal in the States mentioned that boat transportation can be established on the Alabama, Coosa, Chattahoochee, Altamaha and Savannab, affording water communication between Atlanta, Montgomery, Birmingham, Savannah, Mobile and Selma, Ala.
-One of the projectors thence south to Birmingh in, after source east to the Coosa river, and down that stream to Montgomery, Selma and Mobile.
+It is argued that by cutting 150 miles of canal in the States mentioned that boat transportation can be established on the Alabama, Coosa.
+Chattahoochee, Altamaha and Savannab, affording water communication between Atlanta, Montgomery, Birmingham, Savannah, Mobile and Selma, Ala.
+One of the projectors thence south to Birmingham, after source. east to the Coosa river, and down that stream to Moutgomery, Selma and Mobile.
 Another section is planned to extend from Montgomery east to Columbus, Ga., and north on the Chattahoochee to Atlanta.
-The plan also includes a waterway from Columbus to the Ocmulgee river, down this to to the Altamaha, and via that river to Brunswick, thence east to Savannah.

-cut at an average expense of \$5,000 per mile, owing to the swampy region brough which they would pass.
-The dea is to build steel barges with stern vheel for use on the system, although he idea of electric propulsion by means of the trolley system has been thought of.
-The correspondent further writes hat if the vessels are built a boat-building plant is to be erected for turning hem out at Birmingham, and a shipvard with a Simpson dry-dock at Mobile.
-The company, is is said, is to have \$5,000,000 capital.
+The plan also includes a waterway from Columbus to the Ocmulgee river, down this to to the Altamaha, and via that river to Brunswick, thence east to Savannab.
+It is estimated that the canals can be cut at an average expense of \$5,000 per nile, owing to the swampy region brough which they would pass.
+The den is to build steel barges with stern sheel for use on the system, although h: idea of electric propulsion by means of the trolley system has been thought of.
+The correspondent further writes hat if the vessels are built a boat-buildng plant is to be erected for turning hem out at Birmingham, and a shipyard with a Simpson dry-dock at Mohave \$5,000,000 capital, The pro; osed system of waterways, if ompleted, would be about 375 miles ing in Alabama and 400 miles in Georbile.
+The company, is is said, is to